-This section is completed after the Department Head has seen the evaluation and commented on it, and after the post evaluation interview.
+This section is completed after the Department Head or Designee has seen the evaluation and commented on it, and after the post evaluation interview.
 Here the employee may record any comments or statements regarding the evaluation, either positive or negative.
 The employee must sign the form.
-Please note, the employee's signature does not mean he agrees with the evaluation.
-It only means he has seen the form and reviewed it with the Rating Supervisor.
+Please note, the employee's signature does not mean the employee agrees with the evaluation.
+It only means the employee has reviewed it with the Rating Supervisor.